ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 draft: false
 ---

-Monte Carlo methods consist of a broad class of computational algorithms that rely on repeated random sampling to obtain numerical results.
-This technique is used in areas such as finance, project management, engineering, insurance, and transportation, where a numerical result is needed and the underlying theory is difficult and/or unavailable.

-In this article, we will explore some examples (ranging from basic to advanced) and applications of Monte Carlo simulations using the Go programming language.
+In this article, we will explore some examples and applications of Monte Carlo simulations using the Go programming language.
+To keep this article interactive, after each Go code provided you will find a link to the <em>Go Playground</em>, where you can copy the code and run it there.

 Put your adventure helmets on!